Here is the link to download the video from the webinar I did with Liz Scully that takes a look at pricing and packaging on June 30th 2021

 Seriously, hire a freakin’ coach and get set up for success.

-I have been coaching for 13 years and I have now hired seven coaches, two of whom were to help me with my business and five to help me with keeping my shit together.
+I have been coaching for close on 15-years and I have now hired seven coaches.
+Two of whom were to help me with my business and five to help me with keeping my shit together.

 Do NOT be the coach who thinks she doesn’t need a coach because you undermine everything you do.

-A coach not working with a coach is like a hairdresser with a combover and refusing to even have it trimmed.
+A coach not working with a coach is like a hairdresser with a combover or a dentist with half his teeth missing.

 Having catch up chats with another life coach – even one who you trained with – is not the same as hiring a coach.

-The mere transaction of money changing hands entirely changes the dynamic.
+The mere transaction of money changing hands entirely alters the dynamic.

 T Minus 2 Months –